chillearis/rainshop/README.md

-#Project Rain Shop
+# PROJECT RAIN SHOP!
-Its my shop with nitro and more!
+My project: Rain Shop, with nitro and more!